Camponotus dumetorum

-Camponotus dumetorum is a species of ant in the family Formicidae.
-This species belongs to the genus Camponotus, which is native to North America.
-They are related to other species from the subgenus Tanaemyremex in western North America such as C. semitestaceus and C. vicinus.
-C. dumetorum are primarily nocturnal and form undergrounds nests.
+Camponotus dumetorum is a species of carpenter ant native to North America.
+They are related to other species from the subgenus Tanaemyrmex in western North America such as C. semitestaceus and C. vicinus.
+C. dumetorum are primarily nocturnal and form nests underground.
 Like other select ant species native to California, their populations have been displaced with the introduction of Argentine ants.